How to Open a Food Truck: Starting a Food Truck Business Steps

 Step 2.
 Create a detailed food truck restaurant business plan and research your local area.

 Put together a food truck restaurant business plan that you can use to take out a loan or share with potential investors.
-There are ways to secure grant funding for new businesses or apply for loan programs for restaurateurs, so research these programs if you’re hoping to start a food truck with no money.
+There may be ways to secure grant funding for new businesses or apply for loan programs for restaurateurs, so research these programs if you’re hoping to start a food truck with no money.

 During this phase, research your local community to learn more about what food trucks and businesses exist already, where you may be able to bring the truck, how many people you could serve, and what your competition looks like.